alicefr/example-seitan/README.md

 ## How to run the example

-Create a SCSI loopback device using the targetcli:
+Create a SCSI loopback device using `targetcli`:
 ```bash
 $ ./create-scsi-loopback.sh
 ```